A variational quantum algorithm for the Feynman-Kac formula: Quantum algorithm for solving the Feynman-Kac formula

 where $\lambda_\tau = \bra{\psi(\tau)} \mathcal{E} \ket{\psi(\tau)}$ ensures the normalization.

 VarQITE is an algorithm to approximate QITE, see \cite{PhysRevX.7.021050, stochastic, PhysRevLett.125.010501, fontanela2021quantum, variationalansatz, theoryvariational}.
 Instead of evolving quantum states in the complete exponential state space, a parameterized ansatz is used and the evolution is approximated by mapping it to the ansatz parameters via McLachlan's variational principle \cite{McLachlan64}.
 The main advantage is the possibility of implementing it using shallow quantum circuits, suitable for near-term quantum devices \cite[p.
 1]{variationalansatz}.
-More precisely, instead of considering a general state $\ket{\psi(\tau)}$, we encode the trial state $\ket{\phi(\boldsymbol \theta(\tau))}$, with

-where $N$ is an integer depending on the ansatz circuit of our choice.
+More precisely, instead of considering a general state $\ket{\psi(\tau)}$, we encode the trial state $\ket{\phi(\boldsymbol \theta(\tau))}$, with $ \boldsymbol \theta(\tau) = (\theta_1 (\tau), \theta_2 (\tau), \cdots, \theta_N (\tau)), $ where $N$ is an integer depending on the ansatz circuit of our choice.
 The choice of the ansatz is crucial for the performance of the algorithm and we discuss this for our concrete example in Sec.~\ref{sec:ansatz}.

 Instead of introducing standard VarQITE for quantum states, we now discuss the evolution for states that are possibly not $\ell_2$ normalized \cite{PhysRevLett.125.010501}.
 In the situation of an unnormalized state $\ket{\tilde \psi({\bf x}, t)}$ governed by the equation